ocaml/opam/doc/pages/FAQ.md

 ---

 #### 🐫  opam wants to do reinstallations after update.
-Can I skip them ?
+Can I skip them?

 When opam detects meaningful changes in upstream packages, it marks them for reinstallation, to be sure you get the latest fixes — repository managers